 Details on those killings can only cause pain, both to me in recalling, and to anyone reading this.
 Still, I will say the memory which hurts me the most, is that of a lad, twelve years old, who had stopped to buy a bag of broken biscuits.

 We killed him.

 I wish I could find some reason; I can’t.
 Brady and I broke young lives near their roots.
 As to why he initiated those killings, or more to the point, why I took any part, I can offer no answer.

 Now, from the common room outside my cell, I hear a wild shout of joy, on this first minute after midnight.
 Can those trapped, lost women hold any real hope this new millennium will bring them any genuine change?

 Still, I do understand their bravado- cling onto it myself, in a way.
-In order to keep that torment at bay, ever eager to make us wither inside, we must keep some spark alive, even if it is as meager as the flame from my freshly-lit cigarette, my last one, which somehow, for no reason I can give voice to, I have saved to savor.
+In order to keep that torment at bay, ever eager to make us wither inside, we must keep some spark alive, even if it is as meagre as the flame from my freshly-lit cigarette, my last one, which somehow, for no reason I can give voice to, I have saved to savour.

 © 2017 Colleen Swan